eo-datascience/Health-Insurance-Charge/README.md

  6. Streamlit Cloud will automatically install dependencies from requirements.txt.

 ✅ Tip: Ensure the following files are in your repo root:

  • app.py

  • gbr_model.pkl

  • model_columns.pkl

  • requirements.txt

  • README.md

 ⸻

 🧮 How It Works
- 1. User inputs age, BMI, region, and smoker status.
+ 1. User inputs age, sex, BMI, number of children, region, and smoker status.
  2. Input data is converted to a DataFrame and encoded using get_dummies().
  3. The new data is reindexed to match the model’s training columns.
  4. The pre-trained GBR model predicts the insurance cost.